-The video 1-below is a THz waves generation via a cable in front of a police detector-3-loud and long signals repeated near the end after the noise.
+The video 1-below is a THz waves generation conducted along a 10 meters long cable in front of a police detector-3-loud and long signals repeated near the end after the noise.
 The second video - 2 is a copper tape in series with a superconductor tape of the same size.
-The copper tape is blown up by a 137 Amperes current, when a tape 373 K type superconductor in series remains intact.
+The copper tape of thickness 40 microns is blown up by a 137 Amperes current, when the same size tape of 373 K type superconductor in series remains intact.

 TTTorching diamagnetic samples on the magnet - VIDEO - DOMINIKA RADEVA